Shashankaubaru/NISQ-TDA/README.md

 Main files:

-          (a) quantum_homology - full NSQ-TDA agorithm with QISKIT circuit compilation.
+          (a) quantum_homology - full NISQ-TDA agorithm with QISKIT circuit compilation.
 Using aer.backend, choose the machine to run

-          (b) quantum_homology_sim - full NSQ-TDA agorithm with QISKIT circuit compilation and simuation
+          (b) quantum_homology_sim - full NISQ-TDA agorithm with QISKIT circuit compilation and simuation

           (c) quantum_rank_estimation - new quanutm algorithm for matrix rank estimation